jonioj/sport-params/README.md

 Here we create models, test and optimize the features.

+# RUN
 0. Change signals path in "sportmodules.py", download "files.csv" in the source dir.
-1. Run script.py to get generate features.
+1. Run script.py to generate features.
 2. Run experiment.py